scalawithcats/scala-with-cats/src/pages/case-studies/parser/applicative.md

 There is a basic issue in most statically typed languages that we can't easily abstract over arity.
 What this means is that we can't express a function or tuple of varying size.
 When we specify, for example, a tuple type it must have a fixed number of elements.

 Given a nested tuple like `((1, 2), 3)` we could write an implicit conversion to a flat tuple.
 It's worth doing this exercise to better understand the issue.
-We'll use the enrichment pattern here so we can add a method `flatten` to a tuple.
+We'll use extension methods here so we can add a method `flatten` to a tuple.

 ### Exercise: Flattening

-Define a `Tuple2Flatten` enrichment with a method `flatten`, and an instance of `Flattener` for a nested tuple like `((1, 2), 3)`.
+Define a `Tuple2Flatten` implicit class with an extension method `flatten`, and an instance of `Flattener` for a nested tuple like `((1, 2), 3)`.

 <div class="solution">
 ~~~ scala